 Home business Lilac Oak makes vegan-friendly bakes and sweet treats that include two takes on orh nee tarts.
 The first is the classic Taro Tart, where a handcrafted tart shell comes filled with an oil-free yam paste, and a Pulut Hitam Tart, which features a sticky glutinous rice base spotted with taro cream.
-A box of two 8cm tarts is priced at $12, while a box of six mini tarts is priced at $24.
+A box of six mini tarts is priced at $24.

 13. Whites Bakery

 Burnt cheesecake and yam paste lovers can turn to Whites Bakery for the best of both worlds.
 Their Taro Basque Cheesecake ($45), is a creamy purple creation made with 100% homemade taro paste, and comes topped with an orh nee glaze, and desiccated coconut.
 For a lighter bite, try their mixed box of Korean-style Fat Macarons (6 for $30), which includes a taro flavour.

 Home business Shiok Mum Mum brings something interesting to the table with their homemade jellies, available in Orh Nee and Pulut Hitam versions (a box of six for $13).
 The Orh Nee is made with fresh taro and has a yam-filled centre.
 The jelly is not too sweet, so it’s perfect even if you are not a big dessert person.
 Do note that there’s a minimum order of two boxes.